SkeletonMan03/FZEasyMarauderFlash/README.md

 * ESP32-S2 (The ESP chip that is on the WiFi Devboard)
 * ESP32-S2-WROVER
 * ESP32-WROOM
+* ESP32-S3

-## How to connect an ESP32-WROOM, WROVER, etc to the Flipper Zero
+## How to connect an ESP32-WROOM,WROVER,etc to the Flipper Zero
 ESP32 -> Flipper Zero
 TX0 -> RX
 RX0 -> TX